 Jan Pieter worked on several projects at different companies.
 Below is a selection of his achievements:

-For a company active in charging electric cars, Jan Pieter has helped designing and implementing an Azure data platform architecture.
+For a company active in charging electric cars, Jan Pieter has helped design and implement an Azure data platform architecture.
 As a result, the company has better insights into the (customer) activities and a stable and future-oriented data platform.

 To understand the operational risks are correctly mapped for all software applications used, Jan Pieter has designed and implemented a dashboard environment for an international bank.